awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/README.md

 to handle signaling messages by commenting out `KVS_USE_SIGNALING_CHANNEL_THREADPOOL`.

 ## Documentation
-All Public APIs are documented in our [Include.h](https://github.com/awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/blob/master/src/include/com/amazonaws/kinesis/video/webrtcclient/Include.h), we also generate a [Doxygen](https://awslabs.github.io/amazon-kinesis-video-streams-webrtc-sdk-c/) each commit for easier navigation.
+All Public APIs are documented in our [Include.h](https://github.com/awslabs/amazon-kinesis-video-streams-webrtc-sdk-c/blob/main/src/include/com/amazonaws/kinesis/video/webrtcclient/Include.h), we also generate a [Doxygen](https://awslabs.github.io/amazon-kinesis-video-streams-webrtc-sdk-c/) each commit for easier navigation.

 Refer to [related](#related) for more about WebRTC and KVS.

 ## Development

 If you would like to contribute to the development of this project, please base your pull requests off of the `origin/develop` branch, and to the `origin/develop` branch.
-Commits from `develop` will be merged into master periodically as a part of each release cycle.
+Commits from `develop` will be merged into `main` periodically as a part of each release cycle.

 ## Outbound hostname and port requirements
 * KVS endpoint : TCP 443 (ex: kinesisvideo.us-west-2.amazonaws.com)